 - Is the individual likely to experience bedsores or skin breakdown?

-The following are some of the different kinds of mattress available for people with spinal cord injuries.
+The following are some of the different kinds of mattresses available for people with spinal cord injuries.

-This prevents the mattress overlay from losing support, promotes wound healing, relieves pain, and helps prevent bedsores.
+This helps prevent the mattress overlay from losing support, promotes wound healing, relieves pain, and helps prevent bedsores.

 It also has zoned settings to provide different pressure levels for the head and upper body, the hips, and the legs and feet.

-The manufacturers designed this mattress to prevent bedsores.
+The manufacturers designed this mattress to help prevent bedsores.

 It can inflate and deflate 24 distinct air cells in a repeating cycle.
 This has the effect of ensuring that one specific part of the body, such as the hips, does not receive the full pressure of the body’s weight for too long.

-The mattress can also rotate automatically from side to side, in intervals ranging from 4 minutes to 5 hours, so it can meet turning schedules that a doctor may prescribe to prevent lung complications.
+The mattress can also rotate automatically from side to side, in intervals ranging from 4 minutes to 5 hours.
+Therefore, it can meet turning schedules that a doctor may prescribe to prevent lung complications.

-It is available in three different sizes that can support weights of up to 1,000 pounds (454 kilograms).
+It is available in four sizes that can support weights of up to 1,000 pounds (lb).

-The manufacturers offer their PressureGuard mattresses in different sizes, including full, queen, and king.
+The manufacturer offers its PressureGuard mattresses in different sizes, including full, queen, and king.

 A person can use the mattresses on top of standard box springs or on specialty beds.

-One half of the mattress will provide air therapy, while the other half will maintain a consistent pressure.
+Half the mattress will provide air therapy, while the other half maintains consistent pressure.
 Two-part bolsters for one side of the bed promote stability for sitting and will direct the person’s body to the center of the bed.

-A person can ask to talk to a representative about purchasing SpanAmerica’s In-Home Styles Mattresses.
+A person can ask to talk with a representative about purchasing SpanAmerica’s In-Home Styles Mattresses.

-Sometimes, the best mattress for a person with a spinal cord injury is part of a complete bed setup.
+Sometimes, the most suitable mattress for a person with a spinal cord injury is part of a complete bed setup.

 This bed rotates from side to side, slowly and automatically, to relieve pressure on different parts of the body.
-This movement can also prevent bedsores from developing.
+This movement can help prevent bedsores from developing.

 The head and leg areas of the bed can rise automatically, though a person can override these programs to allow for changing preferences and needs.

-The manufacturers also say that this bed can provide users with a better night’s sleep.
+The manufacturer also says that this bed can provide users with more restful sleep.

 A person can contact the manufacturers to discuss how to purchase the Freedom Bed.

-This bed is intended for those who need advanced wound care.
+The manufacturer has designed this bed for those who need advanced wound care.

-The manufacturers say that this mattress pushes air through many small beads to minimize pressure and control the skin’s microclimate.
+The manufacturer states that this mattress pushes air through many small beads to minimize pressure and control the skin’s microclimate.

 The bed is cooling and helps prevent shear, which is a factor in the development of bedsores.
 A person can adjust the airflow and firmness to help maintain a comfortable position.